Skip to main content

 🤔 Why map out empty lessons ahead of time?

-Syncing all lessons and steps while locking unfinished content will allow learners to see the basic structure of the course without seeing into your construction zones.
+Publishing all lessons and steps while locking unfinished content will allow learners to see the basic structure of the course without seeing into your construction zones.

-It will also prevent the undesirable scenario where the learners "complete" the course before you've finished adding all the content because you haven't synced all the lessons and steps to their paths.
+It will also prevent the undesirable scenario where the learners "complete" the course before you've finished adding all the content because you haven't Published all the lessons and steps to their paths.
 When a course is completed, it will move to the bottom of their list of courses on their Home page and display as completed.

-📖 How does publishing work?
+📖 How does publishing and saving work?

 🚦 Revising your course while in progress